Los Altos Hills, two acres with poppies, were formerly a weed field until Ecological Restoration started, at the corner of Anacapa and Viscaino.

 (4.)
 Soil tests to see what the native plants need, and add the proper organic fertilizers to feed their seedlings.

-Once the land is properly managed, native wildflowers and native grasses may sprout up on their own, without sowing a single seed--California native seeds can lay dormant underneath the weeds, sometimes for over 100 years.
+Once the land is properly managed, native wildflowers and native grasses may sprout up on their own, without sowing a single seed--California native seeds can lay dormant underneath the weeds, sometimes 100-250 years.

-The basic rule of thumb in April each year, is if you only see green on the hills of California and no wildflowers in that area, you are probably looking at European weed grasses, and the local native plants need our help to survive and recover.
+The basic rule of thumb, in April each year, if you only see green on the hills of California and no wildflowers in that area, you are probably looking at a solid patch of European weed grasses, and the local native plants need our help to survive and recover.